GilesBathgate/pycookiefetch/README.md

 ## Installation

-**NB:** Use `pip` and `python` instead of `pip3` and `python3` if you're still on Python 2 and using pycookiecheat < v0.4.0. pycookiecheat >= v0.4.0 requires Python 3 and in general will aim to support python versions that are stable and not yet end-of-life: <https://devguide.python.org/versions>.
+**NB:** Use `pip` and `python` instead of `pip3` and `python3` if you're still on Python 2 and using pycookiefetch < v0.4.0. pycookiefetch >= v0.4.0 requires Python 3 and in general will aim to support python versions that are stable and not yet end-of-life: <https://devguide.python.org/versions>.

-- `python3 -m pip install pycookiecheat`
+- `python3 -m pip install pycookiefetch`

 ### Installation notes regarding alternative keyrings on Linux